0glabs/0g-doc/docs/node-sale/intro/sale-structure.md

 ## Sale Phases
 The sale is structured into two phases:
 - **Whitelist Sale**: Opens November 11, 2024, at 12 PM UTC and remains open for two days.
 Only whitelisted participants may purchase nodes during this phase.
+Denominated in USDC.
 - **Public Sale**: Opens November 13, 2024, at 12 PM UTC, available to all users.
+Denominated in wETH.

 ![0g-node-sale-timeline-1600x900px (1)](https://github.com/user-attachments/assets/395a233d-d39f-4d3f-a7cc-9244dcb6df6a)